splendiddata/login_hook/README.md

 ```
 #### Remarks:
 the public execute permission is absolutely necessary because the function will
 be invoked for every body/thing that logs in to the database.
+In fact the function
+will be executed every time that a new process starts on behalf of a user session,
+so also if you are for example logged in with psql and use \c to reconnect.
+And
+also sessions started by dblink or fdw will trigger exection ofn the login()
+function.

 Having public access granted to everybody might tempt people to execute the
 login_hook.login() function at any time.
 But of course it is intended to run